This year, the Foothill Math Team will again be open to all 1st through 5th Graders at Foothill Elementary School!

 Fourth and fifth grade team members will meet for an hour once weekly (on Fridays at 7:30am) to learn and to practice math problem solving.
 The team members also participate in 6 contests between October and March: 5 Math Olympiad contests and 1 Math Kangaroo contest.

-First through third grade team members will meet for an hour regularly to solve math games and puzzles.
+First through third grade team members will meet for an hour once weekly (on Wednesdays at 7:30am) to solve math games and puzzles.
 The younger students will participate in the Math Kangaroo competition in March.

 Here are the associated dates: